Hemant Kumar: Hindi Gems That Were Borrowed From Bengali Melodies

 A giant in Bengali music and Rabindra sangeet, it was Hindi cinema that introduced the singer and the composer to the larger mass.
 His fame still carries the fragrance of elegant joys and sorrows, that are accessible.

-What many (read non-Bengalis) are not aware of is that a lot of his Hindi compositions were either a reproduction of their Bengali originals, or minor reworked versions.
-On his birth anniversary, we revisit five of our favourite songs from an oeuvre that had their genesis in Bengali.
+What many (read: non-Bengalis) are not aware of is that a lot of his Hindi compositions were either a reproduction of their Bengali originals, or minor reworked versions.
+On his death anniversary, we revisit five of our favourite songs from an oeuvre that had their genesis in Bengali.

 1. Na jao saiyan chhudaake baiyan/Oliro kotha shune bokul haashe